 For someone who has just received a gluten-sensitivity or celiac disease diagnosis, the news can be both welcome and overwhelming.
 With so much to learn about the gluten-free diet, it can be easy to focus on what one has to give up versus what one gains.
-With it being Celiac Awareness Month, May offers the chance to focus on the wonderful things that happen following a diagnosis.
+But Thanksgiving offers a chance to focus on the wonderful things that happen following a diagnosis.

 Health and happiness